etcd-io/etcd/Documentation/api.md

 ## Getting the etcd version

-The etcd version can be obtained from the `/version` endpoint.
+The etcd version of a specific instance can be obtained from the `/version` endpoint.

 ```sh
 curl -L http://127.0.0.1:4001/version